The Guide to Pipeline Intelligence

 • Take decisive action to get back on track in real-time

-Pipeline Intelligence is the answer to any pipeline woes and keeps your teams fully aligned.
+Pipeline intelligence is the answer to any pipeline woes and keeps your teams fully aligned.

 Account Based Marketing (ABM): A strategy that focuses on driving engagement within certain target accounts, rather than casting a wide net to generate leads from as many sources as possible.